 Dr. Hermann began his DoDEA career in January 2012 as the Instructional Support Specialist for Psychologists, Counselors and Nurses at the Area office for DoDEA-DDESS in Peachtree City, GA.
 During his tenure he continued his aforementioned work to provide DDESS administrators and staff innovative trainings, programs and policy statements which were aligned with and helped shape the DoDEA mission.
 In January of 2015, Dr. Hermann was selected as the assistant principal at Mendel Elementary School in the Pacific East District.
 For the past five years, he has served at JKMES with distinction and continued to work with his school and district administration in order to provide innovative and best practices in the areas of Social Emotional Learning and Positive Behavior Intervention Supports.

 In June 2020, he was selected to assume the assistant principal duties at Yokosuka Middle School.
 Dr. Hermann is thrilled by this incredible opportunity and is looking forward to joining the school administration, faculty, and community.
-He, his wife, Nien-hwa, and their two children, Joshua and Elspeth, greatly enjoy traveling around Asia, and they all share a love of exploring new places, cultures, and foods.
+He greatly enjoys traveling around Asia, and they all share a love of exploring new places, cultures, and foods.
 Lastly, he and his wife are both proud and dedicated alumni of The Pennsylvania State University.